saltyowl/23luversofwael/README.md

 ### Basics of BTC as how it relates to betting
 - If you plan on BTC betting, the basic process is : buy BTC, send BTC to your private wallet, sign up for your preferred betting site and get a deposit address, send money from your wallet to the deposit address.
 It is normal for the deposit and withdrawal process to take a little while for confirmation
 - Sending deposits to gambling sites are against the TOS of both Coinbase and Circle.
 It is always best to send the money to your *private* wallet first and then send to your bookie.
+- There is a transaction fee when sending bitcoin for it to go through the blockchain.
+However, it is small enough that it is neglibible (0.01 or lower).
+If you want your BTC to go through faster, you may set a higher fee.
+See [here](https://bitcoin.org/en/how-it-works).

 ### How and Where do I buy?
 - [Coinbase](http://coinbase.com) - Withdraw and deposit BTC directly into your bank.
 Requires extensive ID verification